 “It’s her,” Jarrel whispered.

-Craven just started at the woman a moment before interrupting her; “And we couldn’t help but notice that you called the police on us for no reason at all.
+Craven just stared at the woman a moment before interrupting her.
+“And we couldn’t help but notice that you called the police on us for no reason at all.
 So, I guess there’s a lot of things that couldn’t be helped noticed going on today.

 “They were riding motorcycles and dressed like rogues, and I thought they were squatters,” Abigail said in her defense.
 “How was I to know they actually lived there?”